Aliases for TRPC6 Gene

 GeneCards Summary for TRPC6 Gene

 TRPC6 (Transient Receptor Potential Cation Channel Subfamily C Member 6) is a Protein Coding gene.
-Diseases associated with TRPC6 include Glomerulosclerosis, Focal Segmental, 2 and Focal Segmental Glomerulosclerosis.
-Among its related pathways are Signaling by GPCR and Ion channel transport.
-GO annotations related to this gene include binding and calcium channel activity.
-An important paralog of this gene is TRPC3.
+Diseases associated with TRPC6 include Focal Segmental Glomerulosclerosis 2 and Focal Segmental Glomerulosclerosis 1.
+Among its related pathways are Primary Focal Segmental Glomerulosclerosis FSGS and Platelet homeostasis.
+Gene Ontology (GO) annotations related to this gene include binding and calcium channel activity.
+An important paralog of this gene is TRPC7.

 UniProtKB/Swiss-Prot for TRPC6 Gene

-Thought to form a receptor-activated non-selective calcium permeant cation channel.
+Thought to form a receptor-activated non-selective calcium permeant cation channel (PubMed:19936226, PubMed:23291369).
 Probably is operated by a phosphatidylinositol second messenger system activated by receptor tyrosine kinases or G-protein coupled receptors.
-Activated by diacylglycerol (DAG) in a membrane-delimited fashion, independently of protein kinase C. Seems not to be activated by intracellular calcium store depletion.
+Activated by diacylglycerol (DAG) in a membrane-delimited fashion, independently of protein kinase C (PubMed:26892346).
+Seems not to be activated by intracellular calcium store depletion.